frederikb96/frederikberg/content/project/nc-mvsharedpics/index.md

 ---
-title: Nextcloud Share Config App
+title: Nextcloud ShareMover App
-summary: This project is about creating a Nextcloud PHP server app which allows to configure if shared folders should be automatically moved to a specific folder.
+summary: In this project, I developed and published a Nextcloud app in the Nextcloud app store.
+The app allows users to configure automatic moving of shares to a specific folder.
+It is developed with PHP in the backend and JavaScript / Vue.js in the frontend and I automated the whole building and publishing process with GitLab CI.
 tags:
   - server
 date: '2023-04-01T00:00:00Z'